 My friend Mike gave me a Monogram 1:48 AT-6 Texan scale model for my birthday.
 I loved building this kit.
 It has a detailed interior and wonderful figures.
 I painted and decaled it to be an Army trainer.
-17,000 models of this aircraft were built and many were used as advanced trainers before pilots entered the combat zone.
+17,000 Texans were built with many used as trainers before pilots went overseas to fight.

-Below are pics I took of my finished "Texan."
-Unfortunately, she is posed at "I Love Lucy" airport (on a cutting board in my kitchen in front of my wife's "I Love Lucy" collectibles).
+Below are pics of my finished Texan.
+Unfortunately, she is posed at "I Love Lucy" Airport i.e., on a cutting board in my kitchen in front of my wife's "I Love Lucy" collectibles.

 I decided this just wasn't gonna do.
-I am a 3D artist so I asked myself, "Why not build a 3D airfield?"
-I began diagraming what would become "Whitney Field," a classic 1940's rural Texas Army airfield.
+I am a 3D artist so I asked myself, "Why not build a 3D airfield?" so I began planning what would become "Whitney Field," a classic 1940's rural Texas Army airfield.

-I posed the Texan in a few shots before the finished 3D airfield.
-She looks pretty good - much better than she did posed in front of Ethel and Lucy.
-As you can see, my work on the airfield really "took off" and I also built a flight museum.
-This neat concept lets me put my original 3D models from all ages of flight into one environment.
-I can also direct people to an art gallery to see my other 3D work.
+With Photoshop, I posed the Texan at Whitney Field in a few shots below.
+She looks pretty good, much better than she did with Lucy and Ethel.
+As you can see, my work on the airfield really "took off" and I even built a unique flight museum.
+Please visit.
+The admission is free.
+This concept lets me put my original 3D models from all ages of flight into one virtual environment.
+I can also direct people to an art gallery to see other 3D work.

 Enjoy your visit to Whitney Field and please drop by the tower to say hello.